Marvin Ducksch: Werder Bremen

 On 25 August 2021, Ducksch transferred to Werder Bremen, signing a three-year contract.
 Four days later, he scored a brace on his debut, a 3–0 win against Hansa Rostock in the 2.
 Bundesliga.

+Birmingham City

+On 7 August 2025, Ducksch signed a three-season contract with Birmingham City.

 International career

 Ducksch played in 2009 and 2010 for the U15 and U16 Germany youth national teams.
 He debuted for the Germany U17 on 4 September 2010 in an international friendly in Stadthagen against Azerbaijan.
 Ducksch represented the Germany U17 at the 2011 UEFA European Under-17 Football Championship where Germany finished runner-up in Serbia.
 In 2011, he represented the Germany U17 team at the 2011 FIFA U-17 World Cup in which Germany secured a third-place finish in Mexico.
 Ducksch scored in the group stage of the 2011 FIFA U-17 World Cup against Ecuador, and then scored once again in the team's 4–0 win in the second round of the 2011 FIFA U-17 World Cup against the United States; Ducksch's teammate Koray Günter also scored in the German 4–0 victory.

+Ducksch was called for the first time with the Germany national team for the friendly matches against Turkey and Austria on 18 and 21 November 2023, respectively.